Two things are roaming in my head.

 Regular people, who are not daring enough to confront the military occupation, by throwing a stone or walking in a demonstration or stabbing an Israeli passerby whom luckily we may wish he turns out to be a settler or soldier.

 With the absence of any Palestinian leadership and organizing bodies, both for the incompetency that they continue to show and second for the absolute no trust from the people.
 The regular Palestinian finds himself in a whirlpool of confusion and inefficiency.

-We seem to still lack the awareness in evaluating the situation.
-But there is a way where those who find themselves wanting to do something but insist on buying the value of living do … Boycotting.
+We seem to lack still the awareness in evaluating the situation.
+But there is a way where those who find themselves wanting to do something but insist on buying the value of living does … Boycotting.

 But it is not over yet.
-As long as occupation is there unveiling yet another time its true face, we Palestinians can work on our awareness on how to deal with them on a personal level.
-Boycott is an important tool for those among us who want change without losing their lives in prison or die by a bullet.
+As long as an occupation is there unveiling yet another time its real face, we Palestinians can work on our awareness on how to deal with them on a personal level.
+A boycott is a valuable tool for those of us who want change without losing their lives in prison or die by a bullet.